bobllor/macdeploy/README.md

 When generated, the ZIP file is placed inside the `zip-build` directory in the project's root directory.

-The *deployment binary reads all files* in the `dist` directory.
-- This is the directory for all packages, scripts, DMGs, etc. that need to be on the client device.
+The *deployment binary reads all files* in the `dist` directory, which is the directory containing deployment files.
+These files include packages, scripts, and DMG files, which are needed to be on the client device for preparation.

-Directory structure does not matter in `dist`.
+Directory structure does not matter in `dist`, the search and download process is done recursively.
 It is recommended to create separate directories in order to prevent naming conflicts.
-Some *packages may require config files* alongside the installer, which the directorys ensure separation.
+Some *packages may require config files* alongside the installer, which separate directories resolves this conflict.
-- During deployment, all files are obtained recursively.

-It is *important to update the ZIP file after any changes*, running `bash scripts/go_zip.sh` will generate a new ZIP file and deployment binaries.
+It is *important to update the ZIP file after any changes*, running `bash go_zip.sh` will generate a new ZIP file and deployment binaries.

 ### Server Zipping